NordicSemiconductor/asset-tracker-cloud-docs/docs/project/Index.rst

 .. note::

-   Developers are expected to have prior experience in developing solutions with the respective cloud provider.
+   Developers are expected to have experience in developing solutions with the respective cloud provider.
-   The nRF Asset Tracker is designed for developers who require a head start on setting up the cloud provider for Nordic devices and require modifying the solution according to specific needs.
+   The nRF Asset Tracker is designed for developers who require a head start on setting up the cloud provider for Nordic devices and want to modify the solution according to their specific needs.
    The nRF Asset Tracker  is not a turn-key software-as-a-service solution.
    It comes with additional costs and there will be future maintenance efforts.